cgunnars/dualrnaseq_umi/README.md

-# The following changes were made by Cal Gunnarsson to incorporate UMI-based deduplication for fragmentation-first libraries:
+### Modifications: Incorporating UMI-based deduplication for fragmentation-first libraries -- instructions for DSL1
 - Added UMI deduplication using umi_tools v1.0.1 as an optional flag --run_umidedup.
 Assumes that reads contain UMIs in the fastq header, that fragmentation happens before addition, and requires STAR to be run.
 - Creates a singularity image bootstrapped from the nf-core image, where umi_tools is installed.
 Specified as a local file for the process container.